First post, by Joseph_Joestar

 - 2x Kingston 120GB SSD (Windows 98SE and Windows XP)

 - Sony 3.5" floppy drive

 - Seasonic S12 III 650W PSU

-This is basically a beefed up version of the computer that I had bought way back in 2001.
-Truthfully, the only remaining original components are the motherboard and the case, everything else has been upgraded over the years.
-The intended purpose of this system is to play A3D 2.0 games and later Glide titles like Diablo 2.
+This is basically a beefed up version of the computer that I had in the early 2000s.
+Truthfully, the only remaining original component is the case, everything else has been upgraded over the years.
+The main purpose of this system is to play A3D 2.0 games and some of the more demanding Glide titles.